wise-east/qmk_firmware/readme.md

 ## Official Website

 [qmk.fm](https://qmk.fm) is the official website of QMK, where you can find links to this page, the documentation, and the keyboards supported by QMK.

+## My own reference

+my keymap for iris is in keyboards/keebio/iris/keympas/wise-east/

+run qmk compile to compile the wise-east layout, the hex file will be saved into the qmk-firmware directory.

+Upload into qmk-toolbox and flash keyboards

+If using a json file downloaded from the qmk configurator, use `qmk json2c <json_file> -o output_file` and copy the content in the output file into the keymap.c file where my keymap is.